m4pol/fatebot/README.md

 <img src="assets/FateBot.png" alt="Fatebot" width="400" height="400">

 # Infect
 The infect function of this bot is scan by default SSH port.
 Option about scan feature in this bot is scan on USA or CN network or you can do a random scan or even you can add you own mods like russia or india isp mods, all of these it's up to you.
-This bot will Brute-force attack to the target and use <strong>"wget"</strong> to get payload from FTP server, so... please prepair your FTP server first...
+This bot will Brute-force attack to the target and use <strong>"wget"</strong> for download the payload from FTP server, so... please prepair your FTP server first...
 It's very important for the infect process. <strong>(You can use any option any server type that can host the payload not maintionly to be an FTP server.)</strong>

 # Add more network